Last updated July 2026

 Drafts, not PAUSED.
 Nothing touches your live ad account until you approve.

-Meta, Google, TikTok, and Reddit campaign management in one MCP.
+Meta, Google, TikTok, Reddit, LinkedIn, X, and Microsoft campaign management in one MCP.

 From $29/mo (1 account) or $49/mo (unlimited).
 7-day free trial.